 Although endometriosis was first identified over 160 years ago, substantial knowledge gaps remain for this complicated and devastating disease.
-Despite 1 in 10 people with a uterus suffering from endometriosis, the diagnostic delay averages between seven to ten years.
-While waiting a diagnosis, those affected continue to battle debilitating pain affecting their education, career, sex life, and mental health.
+Despite one in ten people with a uterus suffering from endometriosis, the diagnostic delay averages between seven to ten years.
+While waiting for a diagnosis, those affected continue to battle debilitating pain affecting their education, career, sex life, and mental health.

 In this episode, you will learn:

 - What endometriosis is and what its symptoms can look like